ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento1/wpinsubdir.md

-# Wordpress in a Sub Directory
+# WordPress in a Subdirectory

-If you have Wordpress in a sub directory within your Magento 1 document root you will need to edit your domains Nginx configuration (Example: /etc/nginx/conf.d/example.com.conf).
+If you have WordPress in a sub directory within your Magento 1 document root you will need to edit your domains NGINX configuration (Example: `/etc/nginx/conf.d/example.com.conf`).

-For this example we have Wordpress in the sub directory /var/www/vhosts/example.com/htdocs/wp/.
-You need to replace the two instances of replacemebackend with the PHP-FPM configuration pool name (This should be defined at the top of your Nginx configuration file)
+For this example we have WordPress in the sub directory `/var/www/vhosts/example.com/htdocs/wp/`.
+You need to replace the two instances of `replacemebackend` with the PHP-FPM configuration pool name.
+This should be defined at the top of your NGINX configuration file.

 ```bash
 location ~ ^/wp/ {